guivelynoel/datacenter-operations-advanced-lab/docs/network-design.md

 - Adapter 1: Host-only Network (Management)
 - Adapter 2: Internal Network "prod-net" (Production)
 - Deprecated Host-only Adapter mode not used
--When using Host-only Network on macOS, a specific network
-        (e.g., vboxnet0) must be selected.
+- When using Host-only Network on macOS, a specific network (e.g., vboxnet0) must be selected.
 Leaving the name unset results in invalid VM settings.

+## VirtualBox macOS Requirement

+On macOS, a Host-only Network must be created globally via VirtualBox Tools → Network before it can be selected inside VM network settings.
+Otherwise, the adapter name appears as "Not selected".

 ## Networks